 - Open Intimation Order under Section 143(1)

-The intimation order is password protected.
-The password to open is your PAN in lower case and the date of birth (DDMMYYYY) without any space.
+The intimation order is password-protected.
+The password to open the intimation letter is PAN in lowercase and the date of birth (DDMMYYYY) is without any space.
 Eg: PAN is AAAPA1234A and the date of birth is 01/01/2000.
 The password would be aaapa1234a01012000.

 FAQs

 The income tax department has successfully processed the income tax return.
 You can simply ignore the notice.
-Taxpayer need not take any further action.
+Taxpayers need not take any further action.

 Hey @TanyaChopra